aaronvincent/nuFATE/README.md

 Example
 -------

+The one thing to remember is that the solution provided by nuFATE is E^2 * phi

 The example script is called example.py.
 To run it do

 python example.py

 There is also an iPython notebook (notebook.ipnb) which shows some examples, including plots.
 This requires the "recommended" packages, above.

 Citation
 --------